prnshv/srsRANBench/README.md

 ## Motivation

-The **srsRAN** project is an open-source, widely used **5G O-RAN stack**, leveraged by both academia and industry for research, development, and real-world deployments across the US and Europe.
+The **srsRAN** project is an open-source, widely used **5G O-RAN stack**, leveraged by both academia and industry for research, development, and real-world deployments.
 With the increasing reliance on AI-driven coding assistants, **srsRANBench** provides a critical evaluation tool for assessing how well LLMs perform in **5G O-RAN-specific coding tasks**.

 ## Repository Structure